 Scientific Profile and Research Program

 The Institute of Ion Beam Physics and Materials Research conducts materials research for future applications, e. g., in information technology and for energy conversion.
 To this end we make use of the various possibilities offered by our Ion Beam Center (IBC) for synthesis, modification, and analysis of thin films and nanostructures.
 The analyzed materials range from semiconductors and oxides to metals and magnetic materials.
 They are investigated with the goal to optimize their electronic, magnetic, optical as well as structural functionality.
 This research is embedded in the Helmholtz Association’s program “From Matter to Materials and Life”.

 Facilities and Cooperations

 The Ion Beam Center (IBC) with 40 experimental stations has a long-time experience in the fields of ion implantation, ion-beam modification, ion-beam analysis and ion- or plasma-assisted film deposition.
-This expert knowledge is offered to a large international usership, e. g., within the EU-I3-Project SPIRIT.
+This expert knowledge is offered to a large national and international user community.

 Furthermore, we are in charge of the experimental stations at the Free-Electron Lasers FELBE.
 We coordinate the EU-I3 project CALIPSOplus CALIPSOplus - Convenient Access to Light Sources Open to Innovation, Science and to the World.